-Raja Ampat diving is regarded by many in the know as the best diving in the world, and is located on the eastern fringes of Indonesia.
+Raja Ampat diving is regarded by many in the know as the best diving in the world and is located on the eastern fringes of Indonesia.
 Here, on the western edge of The Pacific Ocean, there are countless forms of marine life near the surface and at depth.
 While most of the remote islands and exposed reefs are extremely difficult for diving enthusiasts to get to, Raja Ampat is relatively straightforward.

 Raja Ampat dive sites are found in a group of more than 1,000 islands off the northwest tip of Papua New Guinea, and part of Indonesia’s West Papua province.
 The islands include the largest National Marine Park in Indonesia (Cenderawasih Bay) and are the northernmost pieces of land of the continent of Australasia.
 Diving Indonesia just keeps getting better and better.
 Due to the extremely remote location from the rest of the developed world, the area is untouched and unexplored in many parts.
 While the local people have only recently seen tourists and many things we regard as everyday items, they are very welcoming to foreigners.
 Naturally, fishing is the main occupation and source of income for locals, but tourism is increasing and helping to bring in extra money.
 Scuba diving in Raja Ampat is growing rapidly, mainly due to the ever-improving infrastructure and development of places to stay and eat as well as dive centres.
-However, at present it is still possible to enjoy a diving trip where you visit world class dive sites without another boat or group of divers in sight.
+However, at present, it is still possible to enjoy a diving trip where you visit world-class dive sites without another boat or group of divers insight.
 While day trips and courses are possible for those wanting to base themselves in a local homestay, guesthouse, hotel or resort, diving Raja Ampat is best done by liveaboard cruise (diving safari).
 On boats large enough to accommodate up to thirty guests, the best dive sites can be visited at a leisurely pace and as often as you choose.

 Due to the remote and distant location of this wonderful diving region, it is vital to plan and book well in advance.
 West Papua has an airport in Sorong, from where there are a few options to get to your dive resort or Raja Ampat liveaboard boat.
 It is a long and tiring journey to get all the way to Raja Ampat to scuba dive, but it is worth the effort.
 Anywhere else in the world, where travel is simple, overdevelopment and overcrowding soon spoil the natural environment everyone comes to see.
 In addition, even if the crowds and developments are acceptable, air and sea pollution are unavoidable.
-There’s no such worries here in Raja Ampat, where the natural beauty both above and below the sea remains intact.
+There are no such worries here in Raja Ampat, where the natural beauty both above and below the sea remains intact.
 Anyone who wants to dive at the most remote and possibly best dive spots in the world should consider Raja Ampat scuba diving in West Papua, Indonesia.